 - 1 bay leaf

 - ¾ c finely chopped onions

 - ½ c finely chopped tomatoes

-- 1 tbsp Maple syrup Use 1.5 tsp brown sugar as a substitute
+- 1 tablespoon Maple syrup Use 1.5 teaspoon brown sugar as a substitute

 - 2+1 c water 1 c water to be added to the dal after it is cooked.

 - 2 tablespoon finely chopped coriander leaves

 Soaking the beans